Lake Skadar Boat Tour FAQs | Plan your Kingfisher adventure!

 Lastly, be aware of potential hazards, such as submerged rocks or branches, especially if swimming in less frequented areas.
 As with any natural body of water, exercising caution and swimming within your comfort level is essential for a safe and enjoyable experience.

 While there are numerous spots around the lake where you can swim, two popular locations are the beaches at Godinje and Donji Murići.
 These picturesque spots boast clear waters and stunning surroundings, making them ideal for a relaxing swim in Lake Skadar.
 Please note that you can reach these spots only by car.
+You can read more about hidden swimming spots in our blogpost: Best spots for swimming in Montenegro: Hidden gems of Lake Skadar

 If you are on foot and are still deciding about doing a boat tour but still wish to experience swimming in the lake, self-guided kayaking offers an excellent alternative.
 Kayaking allows you to explore the lake’s beauty up close while reaching secluded spots for swimming.
 Our team is happy to guide you on how to reach the small, hidden beaches via kayaking, ensuring you have a memorable and enjoyable adventure on Lake Skadar.